stephanus-tantiono/json-column-for-backpack/README.md

 ## Overwriting

-If you need to change the field in any way, you can easily publish the file to your app, and modify that file any way you want.
+If you need to change the column in any way, you can easily publish the file to your app, and modify that file any way you want.
 But please keep in mind that you will not be getting any updates.

 **Step 1.** Copy-paste the blade file to your directory:
 ```bash